 Zeta Chi is our local chapter of Chi Sigma Iota.
 For chapter information, please contact the chapter adviser, Dr. Nancy Forth, 660.543.8093, or email firstname.lastname@example.org.

 Students are also eligible for student membership in the:

 For a graduate student pursuing a degree in counseling.
 This scholarship is made possible by way of a gift from family and friends of Dr. K. Dale Helmick.

-“I believe UCM's Counselor Education program gave me a solid foundation to become a well-rounded, empathic, and ethical counselor.
+“I believe UCM's Counseling program gave me a solid foundation to become a well-rounded, empathic, and ethical counselor.
 Because this program is so comprehensive and meticulously follows CACREP guidelines, I believe my career options are greater than counselors who graduated from other universities.”

-“By far, I believe the Counselor Education program prepared me better than peers who graduated from other programs in the area.”
+“By far, I believe the Counseling program prepared me better than peers who graduated from other programs in the area.”

 “Thank you for the excellent preparation that you provided me for my career as a professional school counselor!”